jaredstein/press_canvas/README.md

 # press_canvas
-Students with WordPress sites can submit their blog Posts directly to the Canvas LMS to fulfill a course assignment.
+Students with WordPress sites can submit their blog posts directly to the Canvas LMS to fulfill a course assignment.

 Note: The plugin works, but is by no means clean or refined at this point.
 In fact, you'll probably hate my code.
 Please consider it *beta*.